Poseidon: In literature and art

-In Greek art, Poseidon rides a chariot that was pulled by a hippocampus or by horses that could ride on the sea.
+In Greek art, Poseidon lives in a palace on the ocean floor, made of coral and gems.
+He rides a chariot that is pulled by a hippocampus or by horses that could ride on the sea.
 He was associated with dolphins and three-pronged fish spears (tridents).

-He lived in a palace on the ocean floor, made of coral and gems.
+A hymn to Poseidon included among the Homeric Hymns is a brief invocation, a seven-line introduction that addresses the god as both "mover of the earth and barren sea, god of the deep who is also lord of Mount Helicon and wide Aegae, and specifies his twofold nature as an Olympian: "a tamer of horses and a saviour of ships".

-In the Iliad, Poseidon favors the Greeks, and on several occasion takes an active part in the battle against the Trojan forces.
-However, in Book XX he rescues Aeneas after the Trojan prince is laid low by Achilles.

-In the Odyssey, Poseidon is notable for his hatred of Odysseus who blinded the god's son, the Cyclops Polyphemus.
-The enmity of Poseidon prevents Odysseus's return home to Ithaca for many years.
+In the Iliad, Poseidon favors the Greeks, and on several occasions takes an active part in the battle against the Trojan forces.
+However, in Book XX, he rescues Aeneas after the Trojan prince is laid low by Achilles.In the Odyssey, Poseidon is notable for his hatred of Odysseus who blinded the sea-god's son, the Cyclops Polyphemus, resulting in Poseidon punishing him with storms, causing the complete loss of his ship and his numerous of his companions.
+The enmity of Poseidon prevents Odysseus's return home to Ithaca for ten years.
 Odysseus is even told, notwithstanding his ultimate safe return, that to placate the wrath of Poseidon will require one more voyage on his part.
+After Odysseus left the island of Calypso, Poseidon, in anger, let loose all four of the Anemoi to cause a storm and raise great waves in order to attempt to drown him.

 In the Aeneid, Neptune is still resentful of the wandering Trojans, but is not as vindictive as Juno, and in Book I he rescues the Trojan fleet from the goddess's attempts to wreck it, although his primary motivation for doing this is his annoyance at Juno's having intruded into his domain.

-A hymn to Poseidon included among the Homeric Hymns is a brief invocation, a seven-line introduction that addresses the god as both "mover of the earth and barren sea, god of the deep who is also lord of Mount Helicon and wide Aegae, and specifies his twofold nature as an Olympian: "a tamer of horses and a saviour of ships".